What to look for when choosing pediatric care in Wilmington, NC

 Why Your Child Needs Qualified Medical Care

-Whether it’s a family doctor, pediatrician, or someone with experience in both, your child can benefit from a reputable practice for a few different reasons.
-First, newborns require vaccinations, wellness checks, and much more during that first year.
+Whether it’s a family doctor or pediatrician, your child can benefit from a reputable practice for a few different reasons.
+First, newborns require vaccinations, wellness checks, and much more during their first year of life.
 Next, children grow rapidly, and there are several developmental milestones that they should be hitting.

 Developmental milestones can be anything from learning how to walk to proper social development.
 Many of these milestones begin at two months and last until five years old.
-Regualr visits are reccomended so that physicians can identify barriers or potential risk factors that may be limiting your child’s normal development.
+Regular visits are recommended so that your child’s doctor can identify barriers or potential risk factors that may be limiting normal development.

 Choosing a Pediatrician or Family Doctor